iPanja/gameboy-rust/README.md

 ```
 git clone https://github.com/iPanja/gameboy-rust
 # Download a Game Boy ROM online and follow the directions under prerequisites to load it via code
-cd gameboy-rust/frontend-imgui
+cd gameboy-rust/emulator
 cargo run
 ```

-### Keymapping
+### Keybinds

-Custom keybinds/keymapping is not yet implemented.
-Currently, this is the setup:
+These are the default keybinds.
+However, you can modify them freely in the default gui (emulator crate) via `File > Settings`.

 | Keyboard Input | Corresponding Joypad Input |
 | -------------- | -------------------------- |